 West of Belmopan, the highway begins to climb out of the valley and the air gets noticeably cooler.
 It is a beautiful drive along rolling green countryside dotted with small, picturesque villages, with intriguing names such as Ontario, Tea Kettle, Central Farm and Esperanza (Hope), and, as you get further west, large tracts of cultivated farmland, many of which belong to the Mennonite community.
 You will also see fields of cattle grazing and several orange orchards.
 The Cayo District provides most of the livestock, poultry and grain consumed here.

 Seventy-two miles from Belize city are the twin towns of Santa Elena and San Ignacio , separated by the Macal River and crossed via the country’s ‘s only suspension bridge, the Hawksworth Bridge.
 A new two lane concrete bridge is now finished a mile downriver.
 Several bus companies make return trips to San Ignacio and Santa Elena.
-The area is the gateway to the western border and surrounded by several villages.
+The area is the gateway to the western border between Belize and Guatemala and surrounded by several villages.
 Saturdays will find the twin towns area bustling with shoppers and visitors.
 The area is very popular with tourists and you can find many hotels, guest houses and backpacker hostels.
 The towns have an excellent nightlife, stores, restaurants and cafes and is a staging ground for those planning to visit Tikal and other areas in Guatemala.
 An airstrip is located at Central Farm not far from San Ignacio and Santa Elena and this in itself has become a small tourist stop for those wishing to view the area by regular small aircraft or ultra lights.

 Things To Do Around San Ignacio and Santa Elena